ibm-watson-data-lab/cloudant-food-tracker/README.md

 * The revision ID changes every time you store a change to a document
 * When you update a document, you provide the current revision ID to the datastore, and the datastore will return to you the *new* revision ID of the new document
 * When you create a document, you *do not* provide a revision ID (since there is no "current" document with a "current" revision ID to provide)

+Now, you can put this understanding into practice by transitioning to Cloudant Sync for local app data storage.

 ### Remove NSCoding